-The Board noted that the advertisement had been rated 'W' by CAD which means it can be viewed by a broad audience including children.
-The Board considered that the content of both versions of the advertisement is not sexualised and does treat the issue of sex, sexuality and nudity with sensitivity to the relevant broad audience which would include children.
+The Board noted that the advertisement had been rated 'W' by CAD for airing on Free to Air television which means it can be viewed by a broad audience including children.
+The Board noted that CAD ratings are not applicable for advertisements aired on Pay Television but considered that the content of both versions of the advertisement is not sexualised and does treat the issue of sex, sexuality and nudity with sensitivity to the relevant broad audience which could include children.